-The Animal Legal Defense Fund’s Criminal Justice Program is staffed by attorneys with expertise in criminal animal law, including in-the-trenches prosecution experience.
+The Animal Legal Defense Fund’s attorneys have expertise in criminal animal law, including in-the-trenches prosecution experience.
 We work closely with esteemed national organizations like the Association of Prosecuting Attorneys and the National Sheriffs’ Association to provide training and resources to prosecutors and other law enforcement officials.
+In 2019, the Animal Legal Defense Fund began a partnership with the National Council of Juvenile and Family Court Judges (NCJFCJ) to address judicial response in court cases related to animal cruelty.

 - Legal research: Performing legal research, formulating case strategies, and submitting amicus curiae briefs; providing sample pleadings, research memos, voir dire questions, jury instructions, and briefs on issues relevant to cruelty prosecutions